Helperbird/website/src/pages/features/editor.md

 url: features/editor/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Document Editor lets you easily take and organize notes while browsing the web.
-Create, edit, and organize text files right in your browser.
-Export your notes to Google Docs, Markdown, and other formats for easy sharing and access from anywhere.
+Helperbird's Document Editor lets you take, edit, and organize notes directly in your browser.
+Export your notes to Google Docs, Microsoft Word, Markdown, or Text formats for easy sharing and access.

-## Benefits

-Using Helperbird's Document Editor offers several benefits:

-### Easy Note-Taking

-Quickly jot down important information, ideas, or thoughts while browsing the web.

-### Organize Your Notes
+---

+## What Are the Benefits?

+**Quick Note-Taking:** Write down ideas or important details without leaving your browser.

-Keep your notes organized and easily accessible in one place.
+**Stay Organized:** Keep all your notes in one place for easy access and management.

-### Export and Share

-Easily export your notes to Google Docs, Microsoft Word, Markdown, and other formats.
-Share and collaborate with others effortlessly.
+**Easy Export:** Save notes to Google Docs, Word, Markdown, or Text formats for sharing or backups.

-### Save Time

-No need to switch to a separate note-taking app or website, saving you time and increasing efficiency.
+**Save Time:** No need to switch between apps or tools—everything is in one place.

-### Enhance Productivity

-Stay organized and focused by keeping all your notes in one central location.
-Perfect for students, researchers, and professionals.

-### Improve Your Writing

-Jot down ideas, thoughts, and inspiration, making the writing process more efficient and effective.
+---

+## Who Is It For?

+**Students:** Take notes for classes or study sessions.

+**Professionals:** Manage meeting notes or task lists efficiently.

+**Researchers:** Keep track of references and findings.

+**Writers:** Capture drafts and ideas as they come.

+---

 ## Features

-- Create, edit, and delete documents.
+- Create, edit, and delete notes directly in your browser.
-- Export to Google Docs, Microsoft Word, Markdown, and Text files.
+- Export to Google Docs, Microsoft Word, Markdown, or Text formats.
 - Full-featured editor for all your note-taking needs.

+---

 ## Is This a Premium Feature?

-Yes, this is a premium feature.
-You can get it by upgrading to a premium plan.
+Yes, this feature is available with Helperbird Pro.